Boost your expertise in Quantum Science

-The Master in Quantum Science and Technologies is aimed at graduates in Physics, Physical Engineering or equivalent degrees who want to continue specialization studies in Quantum Science and Technologies.
-The master provides access to 60+ cutting-edge theoretical and experimental research groups across 3 universities and 4 research centres, working on quantum communication, computing, materials, sensing, and simulation, fields aligned with major pillars of the European Quantum Flagship.
 The program is taught by 30+ expert professors, and covers the core concepts of quantum science & technology, as well as practical tools and techniques.
 Engagement with industry is prominent, with high-tech companies actively participating in teaching, offering internships, seminars and a careers symposium.
 The program provides access to PhD programs at the participating institutes, and will advance the future careers of students interested in working in academia or industry in this exciting and fast-moving field.

 Education